FAQs / Friendly Notes

 There is a pay and display car park (£3 for the day) with limited capacity.
 For your information, our peak times are between 12.00noon to 3.00pm.

-The alternative car park situated at PL34 0BD, ran by the local farmer and charged at £3 per day, is also open during the summer months and offers a lot more parking availability.
+The alternative field car park situated at PL34 0BD, ran by the local farmer and charged at £3 per day, is also open during the summer months and offers a lot more parking availability.

 What does your admission fee cover?

 The admission fee is to access our truly unique and mesmerising waterfalls.
 Our Nature Trail, Tree of Life Café, ice cream parlour, gift shop and woodland walk are all free of charge to access.
 See our Prices & Tickets page for more information on fees.

 Can I buy admissions tickets online and do I need to book before travelling?

 Admission tickets cannot be purchased online at this time but can be bought from our Café and Gift Shop, on site.
 You do not need to book prior to your visit.
 Please check our Opening Times for up to date information.

 How far is the waterfall from your car park?

 The waterfall is accessible via the woodland walk and is approximately 1 mile long.

-Please ensure you keep the track clear, waste and dog-poo free and keep dog on leads.
+Please ensure you keep the track clear, waste and dog-poo free and keep dogs on leads.

 Can I take a pushchair or scooter on the woodland walk / what if I have walking difficulties?

 The path for the woodland walk is not suitable for pushchairs, scooters or people with walking difficulties.

 What footwear should I have on?

 We advise appropriate footwear such as hiking or wellington boots/waterproofs, as the paths and trails are as nature intended: with lumps, bumps, holes, slopes, mud and steps.

-In order to see the waterfall close up (for the most magical of sight), it is best to wear waterproof shoes or boots to enable you to walk in the stream to see the waterfall and to complete the waterfall walk.
-You could also go as nature intended, and take your shoes/socks off and feel the fresh clear water run between your toes – and it’s great for your blood circulation too!
+It is best to wear waterproof shoes or boots as you must walk in the stream to see the waterfall and to complete the waterfall walk.
+You could also go as nature intended – take your shoes/socks off and feel the fresh clear water run between your toes.

 Are children allowed to visit?